sonjasteingrimsdottir/Statistics-for-Data-Science-project/README.md

 # Statistics for Data Science 🌌

 ### Problem Statement
 In an effort to find life in the universe, a space mission discovers a small remote planet with inhabitants.
-Our task is to estimate the total population of the planet, denoted as **Nmax**.
+The task is to estimate the total population of the planet, denoted as **Nmax**.
 Since we cannot survey every inhabitant, we sample 100 inhabitants and record their assigned numbers, which range from 1 to **Nmax**.

-Using this data, we apply statistical methods to estimate **Nmax** through two approaches:
+Using this data, I apply statistical methods to estimate **Nmax** through two approaches:
 1. **Sample maximum (x(N)):** The largest observed number in the sample.
 2. **Twice the mean (2 * x̄):** Two times the average number in the sample.